depeche-io/postgresql-on-fire/physical-replication/step2/text.md

-We have a <span style='color:red'>red</span> leader, now we can bootstrap a first replica.
+We have a *red* leader, now we can bootstrap a first replica.
 We'll use standard procedure for this including `pg_basebackup` tool.

 Connect inside the *pg_green_1* container.